Rapid Healing Therapy for Cheating — Infidelity — Affairs

 Is Your Partner Cheating?

-Believe it or not, there is plenty of hopeful news.
+Believe it or not, there are plenty of reasons to be hopeful.
 Most couples somehow survive an affair with a little help from Dr. Ransen, and go on to remain happily together.
 Much depends on how much trust existed before the cheating even happened.
 Even more important, much depends on how you both behave after the infidelity has been discovered.
 Also, the details are often important.
 Was it a one-night stand after too many drinks on a business trip?
 Or was it a longer, secret relationship, carefully hidden with deception?
 Is it over, or still going on?
 These and other facts matter a lot.
 There is a very big difference between a moment of foolishness and bad judgment, and a sneaky affair conducted behind someone’s back and lasting months or longer.
 They are both very painful, but the chances of recovery may be quite different.

 If revenge is in your heart, then as soon as your brief feel-good moment is over, your relationship will be over too.
 Even more sadly, chances are that your future relationships will crash and burn too, destroyed by your obsession with catching cheaters.
 The lesson you haven’t yet learned is that people who aren’t able to trust actually attract cheating partners.
 That’s right — your suspicion actually attracts people into your life who are most likely to cheat on you.
 Pretty soon you become convinced that you can’t trust anyone.
 In the long run, your suspicion will destroy any chance you might have had to find a trusting and trustworthy partner, and to live happily.
 The greater your suspicion, the more unfaithful partners you will meet, which will “prove” that you were right to be suspicious.
 See anything circular about this?
 This vicious cycle always ends in misery and loneliness, and sometimes in prison.
 Your choice is a simple one: either learn how to be trusting and trustworthy, or doom yourself to one bad ending after another, and a life full of bitter disappointments.